She/Her/HersPsychiatrist, MD Specialties • Insurance & Fees • Locations

-Dr. Bonnie Steinberg is a psychiatrist in Providence, RI.
+Dr. Bonnie Steinberg is a board-certified psychiatrist in Providence, RI.
 Her practice is open to adults across the lifespan, including college students and recent graduates.
 She enjoys working with people with a variety of backgrounds and identities.

 Dr. Steinberg sees clients for a number of issues, including mood disorders, such as depression; anxiety disorders, such as panic disorder or generalized anxiety disorder; the destructive effects of trauma, sexual abuse or childhood abuse and neglect; identity issues; life transitions; relationship or family issues; work or academic stressors; college mental health issues; and attention deficit disorders.

 When an individual comes in to see Dr. Steinberg, she takes care to listen to their story and perform a thorough evaluation.
 She works collaboratively to understand her client's challenges and goals, and to tailor an individualized treatment plan that aligns with their priorities and values.
 Treatment may include medication management, psychotherapy, or a thoughtful combination of the two in a personalized plan of care.